 Tarot Spreads & Exercises for Beginners

-As a professional Tarot reader who LOVES to teach folks how to read the Tarot, I get a lot of folks asking me what they can do as a beginner.
-Less “How to read the Tarot” and more “Now what do I do with it?”
+As a professional Tarot reader, I LOVE to teach folks how to read the Tarot, and I get a lot of folks asking me what they can do as a beginner tarot reader.

-There are so many ways that you can work with the cards!
-I’m going to teach you some practical tips on getting to use the Tarot cards and different Tarot spreads that you can try that are beginner friendly.
+I’m going to teach you some practical, beginner friendly tips on using your Tarot cards and introduce you to some different Tarot spreads that you can try as a beginner tarot reader.

 Now, you might be wondering what the next step is on your Tarot journey.
 Questions might be floating around in your mind like…

-How do I lay out the Tarot cards?
+• How do I lay out the Tarot cards?

-How many Tarot cards do I pull?
+• How many Tarot cards do I pull?

-What do I do with them?
+• What do I do with them?

-Daily Draw
+Daily Draw Exercise

 The first thing I’m going to suggest that you do is something called a daily draw.